MicrosoftDocs/OData-docs/Odata-docs/webapi/convention-model-builder.md

 In the previous two sections, we walk you through the required aspects to build an Edm model by directly using **[ODatalib](https://www.nuget.org/packages/Microsoft.OData.Core/)** or leveraging `ODataModelBuilder` fluent API in WebApi OData.

-Obvious, there are many codes you should add to develop a simple *Customer-Order* business model.
+Obviously, there are many codes you should add to develop a simple *Customer-Order* business model.
 However, Web API OData also provides a simple method by using `ODataConventionModelBuilder` to do the same thing.
-It's called **convention model builder** and can extremely reduce your workload.
+It's called **convention model builder** and can greatly reduce your workload.

 Convention model builder uses a set of pre-defined rules (called *conventions*) to help model builder identify Edm types, keys, associations, relationships, etc automatically, and build them into the final Edm data model.